UH-CI/tapis_chords_api/README.md

 This NodeJS API connects Agave and the chords streaming service.

+To use the API with chords the supported chords docker app can be found here https://hub.docker.com/r/scleveland/chords/.
+Just replace the base chords docker app with it and the Agave Chords API shouldn't have any CORS issues with chords.

 # INSTALLATION
 To run the nodejs server after pulling the repository: